 Third Semester/Term Details

-- Selection to the Surgical Technology Program is based on the below points system.
-The students with the highest point total are given priority entry into the program.
-Students may apply while they are completing the pre-requisite courses however admission to the program is conditional upon completion of those courses.
+Selection for the Surgical Technology Program is based on the points system outlined below.
+If the number of applicants exceeds the number of available seats, priority will be given to those with the highest point totals.
+Students may apply while completing prerequisite courses; however, admission is conditional upon successful completion of those courses.

 SurgTech Program Pre-Reqs + Points System for Admission Prioritization